 By spring of 2006, ten scholarships of five thousand dollars were awarded.
 Each of these recipients became eligible to apply for renewal each of the subsequent three years.
 To be approved, the recipient must be enrolled as a full-time student and must have earned a 3.0 grade point average the previous year in college.

 In 2012 all scholarship awards were increased to ten thousand ($10,000) dollars.

 Scholarships continue to be based on scholastic merit plus school activities and community involvement.
 The foundation does not discriminate on the basis of race, ethnicity, national origin, religion, gender, or sexual orientation.
 Financial need does not enter into consideration.

-In the twenty-five years that the Foundation has awarded scholarships, each DPS high school has had one or more recipients.
+In the twenty-six years that the Foundation has awarded scholarships, each DPS high school has had one or more recipients.
 In addition, all racial and ethnic applicants have been represented.